spar65/spehar-portfolio/README.md

 https://github.com/spar65/spehar-portfolio/blob/main/README-Papers.md

-**Description:**  A portfolio of Greg Spehar's AI articles and papers, focusing on advancing AI-assisted development through systematic research, with empirical validations, theoretical advances, and methodological innovations.
+**Description:** A portfolio of Greg Spehar's AI articles and papers, focusing on advancing AI-assisted development through systematic research, with empirical validations, theoretical advances, and methodological innovations spanning from foundational software process modeling (2003) to contemporary AI governance and enterprise integration strategies (2024-2025).

-**Published Paper Inventory:**
+**Published Papers:**

+**"Generalized Simulation Models: What, Why and How?"
+(2003)** - Theoretical foundation for reusable, modular simulation models.

+**Working Papers:**

-- **"Training Your Dragon: Mastering the VibeCoder Path" (2025)** - Key contribution on empirical validation of AI development frameworks, download link.
+**"Training Your Dragon: Mastering the VibeCoder Path" (2025)** - Empirical validation of AI development frameworks through 500+ case studies.
-- **"LLM Non-Determinism in JSON Generation: A Comprehensive Analysis" (2025)** - Analysis of structured output reliability, download link.
+**"LLM Non-Determinism in JSON Generation: A Comprehensive Analysis" (2025)** - Evolution from 60-70% to 100% schema compliance reliability.
-- **"Structured Output Generation in LLMs: A Research Framework and Open Challenges" (2025)** - Research agenda and framework, download link.
+**"Structured Output Generation in LLMs: A Research Framework and Open Challenges" (2025)** - Systematic research agenda for structured output challenges.
-- **"Low-Code Orchestration in AI-Assisted Development: A Research Framework and Open Challenges" (2025)** - Framework for low-code reliability, download link.
+**"Low-Code Orchestration in AI-Assisted Development: A Research Framework and Open Challenges" (2025)** - Framework for low-code reliability and integration patterns.
-- **"Low-Code Orchestration in AI-Assisted Development: A Comprehensive Analysis" (2025)** - Transformative framework for AI integration, download link.
+**"Low-Code Orchestration in AI-Assisted Development: A Comprehensive Analysis" (2025)** - Transformative framework for enterprise AI integration.
+**"AI-Ready Data Governance: A Five-Pillar Framework for Multi-Enterprise Integration" (2025)** - Comprehensive framework achieving 90%+ data quality scores.
+**"AI-Ready Data Governance: A Federated Operating Model for Mid-Sized Companies" (2025)** - MVG approach showing 15-30% operational cost reductions.
+**"Pillar 1: Standards" (2025)** - Framework reducing AI error rates by 15-30%.
+**"Pillar 2: Data Catalogue" (2025)** - Implementation achieving 99% reduction in data discovery time.
+**"Pillar 3: Data Models" (2025)** - CRUD-to-medallion mapping achieving 30-50% operational improvements.
+**"Pillar 4: Data Stewards" (2025)** - Severity-based framework reducing quality incidents by 40-50%.
+**"Pillar 5: AI Use Cases" (2025)** - Pattern-based orchestration preventing 40-60% of AI project failures.
+**"Ethical Horizons: Pioneering Comprehensive AI Guidance for a Responsible Future" (2024)** - Grant proposal for comprehensive AI guidance system.

-**Papers in Process**
+**Papers in Development:**

+**"No Concept Left Behind"** - New approach to learning using AI - Co-Author with my son Sergio Spehar.
-- **Dancing with the Dragon: Implementing an Enterprise MCP strategy** - Effectively integration of MCP solutions in an Enterprise environment in a cost effetive manner resulting is exceptional ROI.
+**"Dancing with the Dragon: Implementing an Enterprise MCP Strategy"** - Cost-effective MCP integration delivering exceptional ROI.
-- **Feeding the Dragon: Your Governance Protocol to Enterprise Data for Artificial Intelligence** - Review on what Data Governance should look like to serve the AI Dragon.
-- **The Dragon LifeSupport: Your Goverance Protocal to internal organizational use of AI** - Review on what Data Governance should look like to serve your organization.
-- **Schooling your Dragon: Rules-Based Development Architecture** - Defenitive paper on the importance of a Rules Management system.
+**"Schooling Your Dragon: Rules-Based Development Architecture"** - Definitive framework on rules management systems in AI-assisted development.
-- **Navigating with your Dragon on the high seas: Strategic Planning & Documentation** - State of the art paper on how to effectively develop steps and plans that are one shot successes.
+**"Navigating with Your Dragon on the High Seas: Strategic Planning & Documentation"** - Methodology for developing reliable, first-time-right implementation plans.
-- **Making the Dragon walk the line: Test-First Validation Methodology** - Systematic development of test cases to solify and future proof approved code solutions from unapproved changes.
+**"Making the Dragon Walk the Line: Test-First Validation Methodology"** - Systematic test case development for solidifying approved code solutions.
-- **Playing Chess with the Dragon: Iterative Problem Decomposition for Guarenteed Success** - Strategies for ensuring defects and mis-aligned code is brought into compliance and success.
+**"Playing Chess with the Dragon: Iterative Problem Decomposition for Guaranteed Success"** - Strategies for correcting defects and misaligned code.

 ## 4. Agents